swaptacular/swpt_accounts/protocol.rst

   informing the owner of the account about the zeroing out of the account's principal before the deletion.

-.. [#config-delay] ``MAX_CONFIG_DELAY`` determines how far in the past a `ConfigureAccount`_ message should be in order to be ignored.
-The intention is to avoid the scenario in which an account is removed from server's database, but an old, wandering `ConfigureAccount`_ message "resurrects" it.

 .. [#creation-date] Note that an account can be removed from the server's database, and then a new account with the same ``debtor_id`` and ``creditor_id`` can be created.
 In those cases